HomeLinuxUnderstanding Unicode and Character Sets: A Guide for Developers

 ALTER TABLE table_name CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

-4. Fixing Data:
+4. Fixing data:

 UPDATE table_name SET column_name = CONVERT(CAST(CONVERT(column_name USING latin1) AS BINARY) USING utf8mb4) WHERE some_condition;

-5. Update MySQL Client:
+5. Update MySQL client:

-Ensure your MySQL client connection uses the correct character set:
+Make sure your MySQL client connection uses the correct character set:

 SET NAMES 'utf8mb4';